RickStrahl/MarkdownMonster/TipOfTheDay.md

 Simply grab the tab and drag it into the Favorites sidebar at the position you want.

+## Star the GitHub Repo
+Do you use Markdown Monster?
+Like using it?
+If you do please consider starring the Github repo to show your support.

+Stars help project visibility, bring more interaction, feature discussions & yes even bug reports all of which make MM better.

 ## Open Markdown Monster from the Command Line